Kotti/Kotti/docs/index.rst

 ``kotti.configurators``
 -----------------------

-Requiring users of your package to set all the configuration variables by hand in ``pasteserve.ini`` is not ideal.
-That's why Kotti includes a configuration variable through which extending packages can set all other configuration options through Python.
-Here's an example of a function that configures Kotti:
+Requiring users of your package to set all the configuration settings by hand in the Paste Deploy INI file is not ideal.
+That's why Kotti includes a configuration variable through which extending packages can set all other INI settings through Python.
+Here's an example of a function that programmatically modified ``kotti.base_includes`` and ``kotti_principals`` which would otherwise be configured by hand in the INI file:

 .. code-block:: python